counternote/counternote/README.md

 ## Raps

-The last kind of *sound* in Counternote is whatever doesn’t fit in the tones.
+The last kind of *sound* in Counternote is whatever doesn’t fit in the *tones* and *spans*.
 These include noise, drums, non-standard ways of producing sound on an instrument, and even memes.

 Raps are just a list of mostly user-defined sounds.
 There are two basic rules for creating them, only the first of which must be followed: